ChristopherBTorres/aboutme/README.md

-Personal Web App made using React + Vite.
+A personal web application developed using Vite + React, Spring Boot, and mySQL.